Looking for a science curriculum? The building blocks of science curriculum may be just what you need. Read the full review for pros and cons.

 Building Blocks of Science Curriculum Review

 Elementary school science education is incredibly important.
 This year, Timberdoodle asked if I was interested in review the Building Blocks of Science 4th grade curriculum.
-This is the science curriculum that Timberdoodle selected as part of their Non-Religious 4th Grade Curriculum kit.
 My 4th grader Lily loves science, so we decided to give this program a try.

 You May Also Like

 Be sure to check out these fun science activities for kids:

 - Fun ways to explore the science of flight